ironiamison/neural-octopus-w-friends/docs/overview/quickstart.md

 # Quick Start Guide

-Get started with Neural Octopus in minutes.
+Get started with Papermemes in minutes.
 This guide will walk you through the essential steps to begin trading and participating in our gamified platform.

 ## Step 1: Wallet Setup